Healthy Homes Assessment Anderson Park

 What We Do

-We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own home.
+We take your investment seriously and conduct detailed inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the fun aspects of owning or purchasing a house.

-We are specialised in a range of solutions to make sure you are fully informed about the condition of any property you might be looking to purchase or sell as well as additional services.
+We are specialised in a range of services to ensure you are completely aware of the state of any property you might be thinking of buying or selling in addition to other services.

-We do not just cooperate with you, we also collaborate with a number of important clients such as the local authorities, banks, and insurance firms.
-Evidently they appreciate their peace of mind provided, due to the details included in our reports on building inspections.
+We do not just cooperate with you, we also work with important clients such as local councils, banks and insurance companies.
+Evidently they enjoy this reassurance provided, because of the information contained included in our reports on building inspections.

-Our systematic approach to your inspection of your home and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues found.
-Thanks to our comprehensive report, it is not surprising that we have so many clients who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that may be found.
+Thanks to our detailed report, it’s easy to understand why we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports